 Any sexual act directed against another person, forcibly and/or against that person's will or not forcibly or against that person's will where the victim is incapable of giving consent.

-Forcible Rape: The carnal knowledge of a person forcibly and/or against the person's will, or not forcibly or against the person's will where the victim is capable of giving consent because of his/her temporary or permanent mental or physical incapacity (or because of his/her age).
+Forcible Rape: The carnal knowledge of a person forcibly and/or against the person's will, or not forcibly or against the person's will where the victim is capable of giving consent because of their temporary or permanent mental or physical incapacity (or because of their age).

-Forcible Sodomy: The oral or anal sexual intercourse with another person, forcibly and/or against that person's will, or not forcibly or against that person's will where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.
+Forcible Sodomy: The oral or anal sexual intercourse with another person, forcibly and/or against that person's will, or not forcibly or against that person's will where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.

-Sexual Assault with an Object: The use of an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, forcible and/or against that person's will, or not forcible or against that person's will where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.
+Sexual Assault with an Object: The use of an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, forcible and/or against that person's will, or not forcible or against that person's will where the victim is incapable of giving consent because of their age or because of their temporary or permanent mental or physical incapacity.

-Forcible Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will, or not forcibly or against that person's will where the victim is incapable of giving consent because of his/her age or because of his/her mental incapacity.
+Forcible Fondling: The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will, or not forcibly or against that person's will where the victim is incapable of giving consent because of their age or because of their mental incapacity.